 How to Stay Safe on Independence Day

-Fireworks are one of many exciting ways to celebrate the Fourth of July holiday.
-From lighting sparklers at home to watching different firework shows around your hometown there are plenty of opportunities to enjoy the holiday with friends and family.
+Fireworks are one of many exciting ways to celebrate the Fourth of July.
+From lighting sparklers at home to watching fireworks in the sky, there are plenty of opportunities to enjoy the holiday with friends and family.

-Even though fireworks are a fun and exciting way to celebrate, they can lead to injuries.
+Fireworks are a fun and exciting way to celebrate, but they can also lead to injuries.
 Of the 11,000 to 13,000 fireworks-related injuries reported each year, two-thirds occur around the July Fourth holiday.

-Here are a few firework safety tips and precautions to be aware of:
+Here are a few firework safety tips and precautions:

 1. Never allow children to play with or ignite sparklers on their own.
-A common misconception is that sparklers are safe for kids to play with.
-Sparklers are over 2,000 degrees and can lead to very severe burns.
-Make sure children are keeping sparklers at a safe distance, not only from themselves, but from others as well.
-Running around with sparklers could result in children accidentally hitting each other.
+A common misconception is that sparklers are safe for children of all ages–they’re not.
+Sparklers are over 2,000 degrees and can lead to severe burns.
+Make sure children keep them at a safe distance, not only from themselves, but others as well.

-2. Light fireworks one at a time and back up immediately once the firework is lit.
-Do not keep your head or any body part over the firework while you’re lighting the fuse and make sure to immediately back up once the firework is lit.
-If, for some reason, the firework does not light on the first try do not try and re-light it or pick it up for any reason.
+2. Light fireworks one at a time and back away once they’re lit.
+Do not keep your head or any body part over the firework while lighting the fuse.
+Make sure to immediately back up once it’s lit.
+If, for some reason, the firework does not light on the first try, do not try and re-light or pick it up for any reason.

-3. Keep a bucket of water close by in case any sort of accident happens.
-Having a bucket nearby is a safety precaution just in case someone gets burned or a fire starts.
-To help prevent this, dump a bucket of water on the firework once it is finished, before you throw it away.
+3. Keep a bucket of water close by in case of an accident.
+Having a bucket nearby is a safety precaution in case someone gets burned or a fire starts.
+To prevent this, dump a bucket of water on the firework once it’s finished, before you throw it away.
 This ensures that no unnecessary fires occur.
-Have kids put sparklers face down in a bucket of water once the sparkler is finished burning.
+Similarly, have kids put sparklers face down in a bucket of water once they’re done.

 Being aware of firework safety will ensure a fun and safe holiday.
-It’s a good idea to check with your local fire department beforehand to make sure fireworks are permitted in your area.
+It’s a good idea to check with your local fire department beforehand to see what fireworks are permitted in your area.
 Enjoy the holiday and always remember to be cautious!